xvxx/phetch/doc/phetch.1.md

 using the `-m` command line flag.
 To test it out, visit a compatible Gopher server or check out the "gopher types" help page by lauching *phetch* and then pressing `ctrl-h` then `3`.

+By default *phetch* will prompt you when you try to open a media file, but you can change this behavior by starting it with `--autoplay`/`-a` or by setting `autoplayer true` in your config file.

 # ABOUT